Tay Ten

 Race entry

 is via Entry Central.
 There are no on-the-day entries.
-There will be 350 places available in 2024.
+There were 350 places available in 2024.
 The race is always popular with clubs from across Scotland – many of whom use the race as part of their championship/grand prix series – and typically sells out quickly.
 Minimum entry age under SA rules is 17 years of age (an athlete celebrating their 17th birthday on race day may compete).

 Entry fees

 Traditionally, a medal has been given to all finishers.
 As the environmental footprint of such practices creates more concern, we now offer entrants the choice (on signing up) of no medal (with a lower entry fee) or an eco-medal (which can be kept/admired or planted!, see here).
-Entry fees for 2024 will be:
+Entry fees for 2024 were:

 • no medal: Scottish Athletics member £12, SA non-member £14.